The smallest singular value of a shifted $d$-regular random square matrix: Bounds for essentially non-constant vectors and completing the proof of the main theorem

 Take $y:= f_{\WW}( \widetilde M)$.
 Using Remark~\ref{r:bad rows} and applying Lemma~\ref{l: quantified claim4.7} to the vector $\{y_j\}_{j\in S_3}$ we find two disjoint sets $A_1, A_2\subset S_3$ with cardinalities $|A_1|,|A_2|\geq \ell:=\lceil \eps_1 d/2\rceil$ and such that for all $i\in A_1$ and $j\in A_2$ one has $|y_i-y_j|\geq \rho/(4\sqrt{2})$.
 For the rest of the proof, we fix $\ell$ couples of distinct indices $(i_1,j_1),(i_2,j_2),\dots,(i_{\ell},j_{\ell})\in A_1\times A_2$.
 Next, we define auxiliary subsets of $C_H$ as follows: for any subset $I\subset [\ell]$ and any $S\subset S_3\setminus \bigcup_{k\in I}\{i_k,j_k\}$ we set

 Roughly speaking, each subclass ${\rm cpl}(I,S)$ is obtained by picking a subset of the couples $(i_k,j_k)$ on which the first row of a matrix is ``allowed to vary'' while fixing all other coordinates of $R_1$.
-Note that ${\rm cpl}(I,S)$ can be empty for some $I,S$.
+Note that subclasses ${\rm cpl}(I,S)$ can be empty for some $I,S$ and that the collection $\{{\rm cpl}(I,S)\}_{I,S}$ (taking all admissible $I$, $S$) forms a partition of the class $C_H$.
 Observe that

 where the union is taken over all subsets $I\subset[\ell]$ of cardinality at most $\ell /4$ and all admissible sets $S$, and where $d$ is large enough.
 Indeed, recall that the class $C_H$ can be identified via a natural bijection with the collection of all $m$-element subsets of $[2m]$, where $m:=|S_3|/2$.
-With such an identification and by choosing an appropriate permutation of $[2m]$, the set of matrices on the left hand side of \eqref{eq: aux 435234} corresponds to the collection of $m$-element subsets $B$ of $[2m]$ such that $|\{k\leq \ell\, :\, |B\cap\{k,k+\ell\}|=1\}|\leq \ell/4$, where, in view of the definition of $\eps_1$ and the condition on $d$, we have $\ell\geq \sqrt{d}$.
-Then a direct calculation shows that for large $d$ the number of such subsets $B$ is much less than $(\eps_1 d)^{-2}\, {2m \choose m}$.
+With such an identification and by choosing an appropriate permutation of $[2m]$, the set of matrices on the left hand side of \eqref{eq: aux 435234} corresponds to the collection of $m$-element subsets $B$ of $[2m]$ such that $|\{k\leq \ell\, :\, |B\cap\{k,k+\ell\}|=1\}|\leq \ell/4$, where